walmartdigital/k8s-101/labs/06-deploying-using-flux/06-deploying-using-flux.md

 In this lab you will learn how to:

 * Use namespaces to isolate your artifacts from other users of the cluster
-* Deploy an artifact using Flux
+* Deploy an artifact the GitOps way using Flux
-* Trigger Flux to force an update to an artifact
-* Use ingress rules to expose your artifacts to the Internet

 # Using namespaces